- Fast and Scalable Baseband Signal Processing for Massive MU-MIMO Systems

 (2) Decentralized Processing

 To further scale up the system to support hundreds to thousands of BS antennas, we propose novel decentralized baseband processing architectures that partition the BS antenna array into clusters, each associated with independent radio-frequency chains, analog and digital modulation circuitry, and computing hardware.
 For such architectures, we develop novel decentralized data detection and beamforming algorithms that only access local channel-state information and require low communication bandwidth among the clusters.
 We study the associated trade-offs between error-rate performance, computational complexity, interconnect bandwidth and achievable rates, and we demonstrate the scalability and hardware efficiency of our solutions for massive MU-MIMO systems with hundreds to thousands of BS antennas using reference implementations on GPU, Xeon Phi and FPGA clusters.
 Above figure illustrates the decentralized processing architecture, see details here.

 [J2] Decentralized Baseband Processing for Massive MU-MIMO Systems, JETCAS 2017

 [C2] Decentralized Beamforming for Massive MU-MIMO on a GPU Cluster, GlobalSIP 2016

 [C3] Decentralized Data Detection for Massive MU-MIMO on a Xeon Phi Cluster, Asilomar 2016

 [C4] On the Achievable Rates of Decentralized Equalization in Massive MU-MIMO Systems, ISIT 2017

-[C5] On the Hardware Efficiency of Decentralized Equalization in Massive MU-MIMO Systems, Asilomar 2017
+[C5] Decentralized Equalization for Massive MU-MIMO on FPGA, Asilomar 2017

 We note that our proposed approximation, interpolation, and decentralization schemes are complementary and can be further integrated together for efficient design and implementation of practical massive MU-MIMO systems.